You are currently viewing Top 10 Athletics World Records

 He had an exceptional hurdling technique of shifting between 12 and 13 strides between the hurdles.
 Young’s performances weakened after 1993.
 He was enlisted into the National Track & Field Hall of Fame in 2006.

-The athlete who comes closest to his time is Norwegian Karsten Warholm who he clocked 46.87 seconds in the same event.
+The athlete who comes closest to his time is Norwegian Karsten Warholm who clocked 46.87 seconds in the same event.

 7 4*400 m Relay